Battle of Long Island

-Prelude to battle
+Prelude

-In the first stage of the war, the British Army was trapped in the peninsular city of Boston and were forced to abandon it on March 17, sailing to Halifax, Nova Scotia, to await reinforcements.
+In the first stage of the war, the British Army was trapped in the peninsular city of Boston and was forced to abandon it on March 17, sailing to Halifax, Nova Scotia, to await reinforcements.
 Washington then began to transfer regiments to New York City, which he believed the British would attack next because of the port's strategic importance.
-He had sent his second-in-command, Charles Lee, ahead to New York the previous February to establish the city's defenses.
+He had sent his second-in-command Charles Lee to New York the previous February to establish the city's defenses.
+Lee remained in New York City until March 7 when the Continental Congress sent him to the Carolinas.
+Before he departed for the South, Lee had also seen to it that the immediate area was cleared of Loyalists.
+After Lee's departure, construction of the city's defenses was left to American General William Alexander, Lord Stirling.

 Washington left Boston on April 4, arrived in New York on April 13, and established headquarters at the former home of Archibald Kennedy on Broadway facing Bowling Green.

-Lee remained in New York City until March when the Continental Congress sent him to South Carolina; construction of the city's defenses was left to General William Alexander Lord Stirling.
-Troops were in limited supply, so Washington found the defenses incomplete, but Lee had concluded that in any case, it would be impossible to hold the city with the British commanding the sea.
-He reasoned that the defenses should be located with the ability to inflict heavy casualties upon the British if any move was made to take and hold ground.
+Troops were in limited supply, so Washington found the defenses incomplete, but Lee had concluded in any case it would be impossible to hold the city with the British commanding the sea.
+He reasoned the defenses should be located with the ability to inflict heavy casualties upon the British if any move was made to take and hold ground.
 Barricades and redoubts were established in and around the city, and the bastion of Fort Stirling was built across the East River in Brooklyn Heights, facing the city.
-Lee had also seen to it that the immediate area was cleared of Loyalists.